Skip to main content

 The Role of GINA in Hormonal Health Inquiries

-GINA adds another layer of protection, specifically prohibiting employers from using in employment decisions.
+GINA adds another layer of protection, specifically prohibiting employers from using genetic information in employment decisions.
 While a request for your current testosterone levels is not a request for your genetic code, questions about your family’s history of endocrine disorders (like thyroid disease or diabetes) would fall under GINA’s purview.

 An employer’s wellness program can only request this type of information if it adheres to strict voluntary and confidentiality protocols.
 The law ensures that your genetic predispositions, which are unchangeable aspects of your biology, cannot be used to penalize you.